-The department needs to build a new Highway Garage on Dump Road, near the new salt storage shed, to consolidate their operations within one location.
-Similar to other Town departments, the Highway Department needs additional personnel increasing staff to four (4) full-time employees.
+1. A new Highway Garage on Dump Road, next to the new salt storage shed, to consolidate their operations within one location.
+The estimated cost is \$1,100,000.

+2. Like other Town departments, the Highway Department will need additional personnel, likely increasing the staff to four (4) full-time employees.